sweattep/modern_quotes/README.md

+>Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way

 >I've always been a gamer

 >If it's a passion, you won't need to tell them to go to practice, pick up the instrument, or show up to class.
 They'll want to show up naturally and immerse themselves in it.